Skip to main content

 boolean (default false) Click here for demo

-Pass true to display a "clone" button on each group header and rule.
-Clicking a "clone" button will create an exact duplicate (with new id/ids) of the rule or group, positioned immediately after the original, within the same rules array.
+Displays "clone" button on each group header and rule.
+Clicking creates an exact duplicate (with new id) positioned immediately after the original.

 showLockButtons